CVCUDA/CV-CUDA/docs/sphinx/samples/python_samples/segmentation.rst

    :end-before: end_call_run_sample
    :dedent:

-The ``run_sample`` function is the primary function that runs this samples.
+The ``run_sample`` function is the primary function that runs this sample.
 It sets up the requested CUDA device, CUDA context and CUDA stream.
 CUDA streams help us execute CUDA operations on a non-default stream and enhances the overall performance.
-Additionally, NVTX markers are used throughout this sample to facilitate performance bench-marking using `NVIDIA NSIGHT systems <https://developer.nvidia.com/nsight-systems>`_.
+Additionally, NVTX markers are used throughout this sample (via ``CvCudaPerf``) to facilitate performance bench-marking using `NVIDIA NSIGHT systems <https://developer.nvidia.com/nsight-systems>`_ and ``benchmark.py``.
 In order to keep things simple, we are only creating one CUDA stream to run all the stages of this sample.
 The same stream is available in CVCUDA, PyTorch and TensorRT.

 .. literalinclude:: ../../../../samples/segmentation/python/main.py
    :language: python